 To discover the major events happening in Mallorca in February, please click here.

-February is the month of blooming almond trees, chilly weather, and celebrating your love on Valentine’s Day.
-Here’s your romance guide to Mallorca. […] Your romantic guide to Mallorca
+February is the month of blooming almond trees, warm weather and Valentine’s Day.
+The perfect month for love! […] Your romantic guide to Mallorca

 Local Festivals in February